Difficult times call for difficult measures.

 Also Read: Why Women Dressed Like Men In The 1920s

-Its purpose is to render an experience which produces in the viewer a feeling of ease and well-being.
+Its purpose is to render an experience that produces in the viewer a feeling of ease and well-being.

 This is achieved through ‘triggers’ like whispering, brushing, massaging, tapping, scratching, crinkling, personal attention, roleplays, etc. ASMR triggers refer to the actions which set off the tingly sensations experienced by a person and are relative.

-Through visual and auditory stimuli, ASMR seeks to achieve a sensory effect which is akin to being touched.
+Through visual and auditory stimuli, ASMR seeks to achieve a sensory effect that is akin to being touched.

 ASMRtists often incorporate fictional roleplays into their videos thus expanding its significance beyond just being an instrument for relaxation into an outlet for artistic expression.

 From pop culture and sci-fi roleplays to personal attention – it is a boundless horizon.

 YouTube is the primary channel through which ASMR is dealt out.
 And perhaps, it is the only subcategory on the platform in which content creators wouldn’t mind their viewers falling asleep.

 The rising popularity of ASMR has also led to ASMR cafés cropping up in different locations across the world in an attempt to transport the experience into real life.

 Anecdotal evidence further suggests that people with insomnia and anxiety also find ASMR to be calming as the gentle sounds serve as a distraction and help assuage their mental turbulence.
 For some, it simply functions as white-noise in the background.